Authorization Criteria for Cementitious Materials for use in Concrete List

 • Laboratory - a facility that provides testing.

 • Supplier's Laboratory - the supplier's cementitious materials testing facility.
 This laboratory will verify the supplier's quality control and specification compliance testing.
 The supplier may contract out this work.
-Only laboratories that are participants in the CCRL on-site inspection and proficiency sample program and are accredited for the tests performed from the AASHTO Accreditation Program are recognized as approved laboratories for this program.
+Only laboratories that are participants in the CCRL on-site inspection and proficiency sample program and are accredited by the AASHTO Accreditation Program for the tests performed are recognized as approved laboratories for this program.
 Accreditation must be valid for the cementitious material(s) being supplied to the Department.
 The Department will periodically verify that the laboratory is maintaining AASHTO Accreditation by viewing the online directory on www.aashtoresource.org.

 • Transportation Laboratory - the Department's Materials Engineering and Testing Services (METS) laboratories.
 Any Department laboratory or Department authorized laboratory shall maintain AASHTO Accreditation for testing of cementitious materials for chemical and physical properties.